CBA EXECUTIVE COMMITTEE

 CBA BOARD MEMBERS

-BOARD MEMBER LARRY CASH OF MILLER & MARTIN
+BOARD MEMBER LARRY CASH OF

 Larry L. Cash is a member of the Firm, and focuses his practice primarily in the representation of both public bodies and private businesses in a wide range of legal matters.
 His experience includes the defense of corporate entities in product liability claims, commercial litigation, OSHA compliance and investigations and related matters.
 He provides representation of owners and contractors in all areas of construction, including contract drafting and litigation.
 In addition to representing corporate bodies in administrative and contested matters, he has extensive experience in working with both state and federal agencies in regulatory matters.
 Mr. Cash also represents a captive association insurance company which provides all lines of insurance coverage for both municipal and cooperative utility companies in the southeastern United States.
 This practice covers all aspects of commercial investigation, compliance and litigation, whether it is defense of a particular insured or review and analysis of insurance coverage issues.
 Mr. Cash is admitted in the State courts of Tennessee and Georgia, as well as United States District Courts in Tennessee and Northern Georgia.

-BOARD MEMBER ZACHARY W. ENGLAND OF ENGLAND INJURY LAW
+BOARD MEMBER ZACHARY W. ENGLAND OF

+Zack W. England is a 2005 graduate of the University of Tennessee at Chattanooga.
+He received his B.A. degree in English magna cum laude.
+Mr. England obtained his doctorate of jurisprudence from the University of Cincinnati in 2008.
+He is licensed to practice law in Tennessee and Georgia.
 Mr. England has represented individuals who were injured by others in car accidents, work injuries, dog bites, medical malpractice, and other various acts.
 Mr. England also has experience with criminal, bankruptcy, and probate matters.Mr.
 England's practice is devoted to helping those who have been wronged by the negligent acts of others.

 BOARD MEMBER C. SCOTT JOHNSON OF